 Our first miniature-sized pony was born in the spring of 1963, just months before Tony graduated from high school.
 While in college, Tony told his dad to keep Big Un, that first miniature, as long as he had land and horses.
 For many years, Big Un was a teaser for Flight 8 Farms, the Greaves family's Quarter Horse ranch.
 When the American Miniature Horse Association (AMHA) was founded in 1978, Big Un became our first registered miniature, fifteen years old and 31 inches tall.

-After college and graduate school and a time performing in New York, Tony, Carol, and their daughter Lisa, returned to Texas to run Flight 8 Farms (Quarter Horses stud farm) for his family.
+After college and graduate school and a time performing in New York, Tony, Carol, and their daughter Lisa, returned to Texas to run Flight 8 Farms (Quarter Horse stud farm) for his family.
 During that time he started searching for miniature mares to accompany Big Un, who was still the teaser for all the Quarter Horse mares.
 While searching, Tony renewed friendship with his family’s friends Vern and Betty Brewer with whom he made several mini hunting trips.
 During one of those trips, Vern, Betty, and Tony discovered a future miniature legend, Orion-Light Van’t Huttenest.

 Tony bought several small herds of miniatures during the growth phase of building the ranch, which the first few years was known as Flight 8, then Greaves’ Miniature Horses.
 Eventually, Carol came up with the name "Little America" and it stuck.